DWS RheoLab

 Smart approach to study microstructure

-Most soft materials show viscoelastic behavior, so their mechanical properties lie between that of a purely elastic solid and that of a viscous liquid.
-DWS microrheology can quantify both the viscous-like and the elastic-like properties of a material over a large range of time scales; which makes it a most valuable tool for understanding the microstructure and relaxation times of many soft materials.
+Most soft materials exhibit viscoelastic behavior, meaning their mechanical properties lie between those of a purely elastic solid and those of a viscous liquid.
+DWS microrheology can quantify both the viscous and elastic properties of a material over a wide range of time scales; this makes it an invaluable tool for understanding the microstructure and relaxation times of many soft materials.

 Extends limits of rheology